 Prof. Yangsheng XUYangsheng XU / President

-Professor Xu Yangsheng is Academician of the Chinese Academy of Engineering, and President of The Chinese University of Hong Kong, Shenzhen.
-He received his PhD degree from the University of Pennsylvania, and then joined Carnegie Mellon University, and subsequently The Chinese University of Hong Kong.
-In 2013, Professor Xu was appointed the first President of The Chinese University of Hong Kong, Shenzhen after a global selection process.
+Professor Xu Yangsheng is Academician of Chinese Academy of Engineering, and the President of The Chinese University of Hong Kong, Shenzhen.
+He obtained his PhD degree from the University of Pennsylvania.
+He worked at Carnegie Mellon University (USA) for years and joined The Chinese University of Hong Kong subsequently.
+In August of 2013, Professor Xu was appointed the first President of The Chinese University of Hong Kong, Shenzhen after a global selection process.

 Prof. Tom Z.Q.
 LUOTom Z.Q.
 LUO / Vice President (Academic)